 Alternatives to Suet in Your Cooking

-Truthfully, any substitute you use for suet in your cooking will never be the same as using the ingredient itself.
+Truthfully, any substitute you use for suet in your cooking will never be quite the same as using the ingredient itself.
 However, there are some decent substitutes which will get you close.

-Some recommend using frozen butter, but I would avoid this as butter melts much quicker than suet and your pudding will become greasy and heavy.
+Some recommend using frozen butter, but I would avoid this as the butter melts much quicker than suet and your pudding will become greasy and heavy.